Panagiotis Kavvadias

 As an administrator, Kavvadias was regarded as energetic, centralising and autocratic.
 His career saw significant modernisation in the practice of archaeology in Greece, and he reformed and professionalised the Archaeological Service.
-His patronage of Athens' foreign archaeological schools was credited with promoting the development of Greek archaeology, but was also criticised by native Greek archaeologists.
+His patronage of Athens's foreign archaeological schools was credited with promoting the development of Greek archaeology, but was also criticised by native Greek archaeologists.
 He created further discontent among the Archaeological Society of Athens by reducing its role in favour of the governmental Archaeological Service.
 After the Goudi coup of 1909, dissatisfaction in the Greek press and among his subordinates in the Archaeological Service led to his removal from office, from the Archaeological Society and from his professorship at the University of Athens, though he was able to return to public and academic life from 1912, and remained active in Greek archaeology until his death in 1928.